About medical education

 I enjoy reading history books and socialising with my psychiatric colleagues and friends.
 I watch cricket and football regularly, although I myself have never been a good player!

-I chair the Junior Doctor Forum and work closely with supervisors and the management team so that exception reports are addressed promptly within the recommended timeframe.
+I chair the Resident Doctor Forum and work closely with supervisors and the management team so that exception reports are addressed promptly within the recommended timeframe.

 I enjoy teaching and research and have established links with the University of Lincoln.
 I try to remain fit and have successfully completed three full marathons.